Requirements of the Primary OSHClub Inventions and Innovations Awards

 - Poster or single-sided sheet, preferably laminated, that describes what the working model is, its application and operational details

 - Design folio or logbook that documents prior background research and the design process, from brainstorming to final design, through construction to final product, testing and evaluation.
 The design folio or logbook must also include an acknowledgement of any assistance given.
-Unlike scientific and mathematical investigations, the design folio or logbook should be a hard copy.
+The design folio or logbook should be a hard copy, and a scanned copy should also be uploaded online with the entry.
 There is no golden formula for the structure of a design folio or logbook but it should include all the sections that are listed on this page.

 - (Optional) Electronic storage device which contains photos or video footage of your invention or prototype in operation.